Spring Diet

 Interpretation

-not uncommon in older dogs, which was evidenced by his eye discharge and his long, brittle nails.
+not uncommon in older dogs, which was evident by his eye discharge and his long, brittle nails.

 After sharing this information with my friend, she felt a little better,